The outgoing C4 is a car that will pass without comment or eulogy. Except here. Well, of sorts anyway…

 Autumn’s in the air, the nights are closing in and it’s really no time to be hanging around graveyards.
 For one thing, you’ll catch your death…

 It’s probably about time I owned up to having a morbid interest in revenants.
-I know, it’s unedifying at best and potentially illegal, but I really can’t seem to help myself.
-Time and again I make the same vain promise: no more loitering around dank graveyards, only to be escorted home by the local constabulary amid muttered admonitions of ‘not you again?’
-But it’s no good, the lure of broken soil and the troubled sleep of the eternal is just too strong.
-So imagine my reaction to Autocar running a story on Citröen’s plans to retake the large saloon market?
-It’s simply another one way ticket to the back seat of a blues and twos Astra.
-Continue reading “Cemetery Polka”
+I know, it’s unedifying at best and possibly illegal, but I really can’t seem to help myself.
+Time and again I make the same vain promise: no more loitering around dank graveyards, to be escorted home by the local constabulary amid muttered admonitions of ‘not you again?’

 Citroën has a mountain to climb.
 Is quirkiness the answer?